devshawn/password.live/README.md

 # password.live

-🔒 Generate simple or complex passwords directly from your web browser.
+🔒 Generate simple or complex passwords directly from your web browser. [https://password.live][password]

 ## Overview
 Password.live is a web-based password generator written in React, Redux, and Node.
 The main idea was to create a simple web-based application to generate both simple and complex passwords.
 The application does not log or store any passwords that are created and is secured by SSL.
 A docker image is also provided to easily run password.live locally as well.

-Visit [https://password.live][password] to start generating passwords today!

 ## Development
 Password.live utilizes Lerna & npm for package management.
 This project is a monorepo, meaning the client and the server are in the same repository.
 Ensure you have [node/npm][node] installed.
 Then, install root dependencies by running: